bemiirone/Full-Stack-Plant-App/README.md

 # Plants

 A simple Angular app that uses Ngrx for state management.
-An Express server, serves the data
+An Express server, serves the data.
+This is a work in progress.

 ## Instructions